Skip to main content

 Applications

-The program is open to all U-M graduate students.
+The program is open to U-M graduate students of any discipline or degree program.
 You must apply to participate in this competitive program, and you are matched to organizations based on your experience and interest.
 In order to participate, you must have:

 • A record of academic and professional excellence

-• Knowledge and skills relevant to the particular nonprofit organization and/or project area
+• Knowledge, skills, or lived experience relevant to the particular nonprofit mission and/or project area

 • Sensitivity and commitment to issues of community needs, financial concerns, and confidentiality